Alcohol and Drug Prevention

 Employees

 CNM has committed its resources to creating an environment that fosters learning.
-Such an environment depends in part on the physical, emotional, and social well-being of CNM employees.
-Misuse of alcohol and drugs impairs work performance, poses a threat to the health and safety of the CNM community, and undermines the learning environment.
-CNM is committed not only to maintaining a drug-free campus but also to helping employees solve drug- and alcohol-related problems.
-Nothing in this policy should be construed as prohibiting the lawful use of alcoholic beverages for academic purposes in the Culinary Arts and Hospitality and Tourism Programs, as long as such use is consistent with standard industry practices.
+Such an environment depends in part on the physical, emotional and social well-being of CNM employees.
+Abuse of alcohol and controlled substances (referred to here as drugs) impairs work performance, poses a threat to the health and safety of the CNM community and undermines the learning environment.
+CNM is committed not only to maintaining a drug-free campus and workplace but also to helping employees solve drug- and alcohol-related problems.
+While on CNM campus or property the unlawful consumption, possession, manufacturing, distribution, selling, or serving of alcoholic beverages and controlled substances is prohibited.

 Definitions

 This policy covers all property owned, used, leased or controlled by CNM and any other site where official CNM business is being conducted.
 Controlled substances are defined in Schedules I through V of the Controlled Substances Act, 21 U.S.C.812, and implementing regulations, 21 CFR 1308.11-1308.15.
-Controlled substances include, but are not limited to: marijuana, cocaine (including crack), amphetamines, heroin, PCP, hallucinogens, and certain prescription drugs.
-Illegal uses of alcohol include but are not limited to: serving, buying or drinking alcohol by a minor; assisting a minor or an intoxicated person to get alcohol; selling alcohol without a license: and driving while under the influence.
-This policy is not intended to supersede or negate any existing policies on substance abuse, employee discipline, or any additional requirements imposed on CNM or its employees by federal or state law.
+Controlled substances include, but are not limited to, marijuana, cocaine, amphetamines, heroin, PCP, hallucinogens, fentanyl and certain prescription drugs.
+Illegal uses of alcohol include, but are not limited to, serving, buying or drinking alcohol by a minor; assisting a minor or an intoxicated person to get alcohol; selling alcohol without a license and driving while under the influence.
+This policy is not intended to negate any additional policies on substance abuse, employee discipline or any additional requirements imposed on CNM or its employees by federal or state law.

 Policy Statement

 CNM will support and enforce the laws of the city, state and federal governments regarding the use, sale or possession of controlled substances or alcohol.
-The unlawful manufacture, distribution, dispensing, possession or unlawful use of controlled substances or alcohol on CNM property or as part of any of its activities by any CNM employee is strictly prohibited.
-It shall be a violation of this policy for any CNM employee to be illegally under the influence of a controlled substance while at work or on CNM property.
+The unlawful manufacture, distribution, dispensing, possession or unlawful use of controlled substances (including cannabis) or alcohol on CNM property or as part of any of its activities by any CNM employee is strictly prohibited.
+It shall be a violation of this policy and the Employee Handbook Code of Conduct for any CNM employee to be illegally under the influence of a controlled substance while at work or on CNM property.

 1. As a condition of employment, all CNM employees shall abide by the terms of this policy.
 Violation shall result in disciplinary action, up to and including termination.